scoconno/scoconno.github.io/Teaching/Examined/God/Handout3.md

 Similarly, if God is all powerful, he could have made it so that no dependency exists between good and evil, i.e., he could have created a world in which the goodness in a life does not depend on some part of that life being bad.
 If he is all good, then he would have gone ahead and created the world in this way.

 Another way of putting this objection is that if God couldn't have made it so that goodness is independent of evil, then he is not all powerful.
 There would be one thing that he could not do.
 If, on the other hand, he could have made goodness independent of evil, but didn't, then he is not all good after all.
-Either way, if goodness depends on evil, then God does not exist.
+Either way, if goodness depends on evil, then God as described by the Abrahamic religions, does not exist.

-## Solution 2
+## The Free Will Response

 The most promising solution to the Problem of Evil is called **the Free Will Response.** It claims that evil is the product of free-will.
 While God could prevent this evil, this would undermine our freedom.
 Since he has decided that it is good for us to be free, he watches, sadly perhaps, as we use our freedom in evil ways.

 Before I introduce this argument, let us note the following key assumption about the nature of freedom: a person S does P freely only if it is within S's power to not do P. For instance, I freely move my hand only if it is in my power to do otherwise.
 If, then, Mike Tyson takes my arm and uses it to hit my brother, I do not freely hit my brother---it was not in my power to do otherwise.
 Likewise, a person only freely saves a child or steals some bread if it is in their power to do otherwise.
-The argument:
+Keeping this in mind, here is our Free Will Response:

 1. The best thing for humans is free will.
-5. Since God is Omni+, he would give humans what is best for them.
+2. Since God is Omni+, he would give humans what is best for them.
-6. God created humans with free will (from 1 & 2)
+3. God created humans with free will (from 1 & 2)
-6. Evil is either directly or indirectly caused by some person's free will.
+4. Evil is either directly or indirectly caused by some person's free will.
-7. Evil is compatible with God being omni+ (from 4 & 5)
+5. Evil is compatible with God being omni+ (from 4 & 5)

 Premise 1 is one we will all accept.
 The reason slavery is so abhorrent is precisely because it inhibits the basic freedom every human should be allowed to enjoy.
 The reason we raise our children to be responsible for their own actions is because we think being free to make your own choices is an essential feature of living a good life; an adult who could not make any of their own choices would be living an impaired life.